 Estates POA congratulates Community Agreement Candidates: Brian Daughney, Nick Episcopia, Andrew Cavanaugh and John Watras on their re-election victory during the General Election that was held this past Tuesday.
 For nearly 100 years, The Community Agreement, has proven itself to be a very viable form of government that has allowed Garden City to be one of the most special and unique towns in the country.
 This past election results reconfirmed our town’s overwhelming support for the Community Agreement.

-I would like to ask you to do your part to support all businesses within Garden City, which includes Seventh Street, Franklin Avenue and New Hyde Park Road.
+I would like to ask you to do your part to support all businesses within Garden City.
 I would also like to encourage all residents and professionals within Garden City to shop locally.
 Your patronage will be appreciated and is needed.

 Many residents consider shopping and dining in our business districts as “experience shopping” because they meet friends and neighbors along the way and have an opportunity to interact with them.
 This is in stark contrast to frantically dashing through the crowds in the mall or the big box retailers.